 Always store AirPods in their case

 If you were ever wondering how to charge AirPods or how to turn off AirPods — simply put them back in their case.
 In fact it’s always a good idea to store AirPods that way when they are not in use.
 Not only does it keep them charged at all times, it also protects them from being squashed or lost, both of which do happen a lot.
+Also, find more information about how to find my AirPods.

 For those interested in how long does it take to charge AirPods, Apple states that just 15 minutes in the case are good for two hours of listening.
 In case you see your AirPods not charging, it most likely means that the case itself is out of battery life.
 Remember to plug it in every few days or so!